carloocchiena/carloocchiena/README.md

 :chart_with_upwards_trend: I worked for a Swiss multinational company active in commodity trading for over 10 years covering various roles but always close to the technological field.

-:rocket: In 2021 I left this role to start my own company (<a href="www.google.com" taarget = "blank"> link missing, to be updated </a>).
+:rocket: In 2021 I left this job to start my own company (<a href="www.google.com" taarget = "blank"> link missing, to be updated </a>).

 :snake: I started programming with Python by chance in 2017.
 Now it's almost three years that I'm working and studying it more or less intensively.